-The BEST cooked playdough recipe for kids.
-Guaranteed to make a huge batch of playdough perfect for all kinds of imaginative play!
+This recipe for playdough is guaranteed to make a huge batch of homemade playdough perfect for hours of imaginative play!

 We LOVE homemade playdough!
 And did you know, it is SO easy to make?
 It’s cheap and kids enjoy playing with it in so many ways making it the perfect open-ended creative play material.

-Over the years, we’ve tried many homemade playdough recipes.
+Over the years, our team has made A LOT of homemade playdough.
 And we think that the play clay recipe from MaryAnn Kohl’s First Art is the very best.
 It has the perfect playdough texture, the batch makes a large amount so there’s plenty for everyone to play with, and it lasts just about forever.
 What more could you want?!

 The best of the best, but a bit more work.

 1. Mix the water, salt, cream of tartar, and food coloring in a large pot.